Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Goose VPN uses the industry-standard AES-256 encryption standard.

-It’s favored by the US government for a simple reason:
+The US government favors it for a simple reason:

 It’s virtually hack-proof.